Ajit Pai Whines About The Numerous State-Level Net Neutrality Laws He Just Helped Create

 A common misconception is that the FCC's net neutrality rule just killed net neutrality.
 In reality, the "Restoring Internet Freedom" order eliminated most of the FCC's authority over broadband providers, shoveling remaining oversight to an FTC that lacks either the attention span or authority to police giants like AT&T and Comcast.
 The order also attempted to ban states from protecting consumers in the wake of the FCC's apathy to industry issues.
 This accountability vacuum was, if you're a slow learner, the entire point of the plan.

 But a recent court ruling was a mixed outcome for the FCC.
 While the court supported much of the FCC's repeal (despite the obvious fraud that occurred), it ruled the FCC lacked the authority to block states from protecting consumers.
 As a result, while federal net neutrality protections are gone, a flood of states are now passing their own laws.
-And despite creating this problem, Ajit Pai and the broadband industry aren't happy about it, angry that their dream of zero oversight for one of the most broken industries in America wasn't fully achieved.
+And despite creating this problem, Ajit Pai and the broadband industry aren't happy about it, angry that their dream of zero meaningful oversight for one of the most broken industries in America wasn't fully realized.

 In a softball interview this week at the WSJ Tech Live conference, Pai took some time to whine about the fact that the broadband industry now has to deal with a multitude of often discordant state laws instead of a singular cohesive rule set.
 At no point, please notice, does Pai even remotely acknowledge that he himself caused the problem by rushing to dismantle federal rules using bunk data: